EliHeuman/PacMen-Factory-Exercise/README.md

 PacMen Factory Exercise:<a href="http://eliheuman.github.io/PacMen-Factory-Exercise/"> Open</a>
 ___

-The GitHub Portfolio Project concludeds the first ten weeks of the MIT xPRO Full Stack Development with MERN course.
+The PacMen Factory Exercise concludeds the seventh week of the MIT xPRO Full Stack Development with MERN course.

 ## Description of the Project
-Importing Bootstrap to this project helped speed up production and styling.
-The project has two pages linked by a Navbar.
-The landing page has a Bio, and a short video, and the projects page showcases the projects I worked on during the past weeks at the MIT course.
+PacMen Factory enables you to click and add random-sized packmen to the screen.
+Click start to see how the packmen bounce around back and forth.
+Reset the game at any time by clicking the reset button.
+This game uses mainly JavaScript.

 ###### list of links to the different repositories showcased:
 Repository Name  | Link
 -------------|--------------------